Clark-Nikdel-Powell/Hansel-and-Gretel/README.md

 ### Want to Help? ###

-We'd love to see any improvements you may have that will improve Hansel & Gretel.
+We'd love to see anything you've got that will improve Hansel & Gretel.
 Remember, the goal is to make it work for most cases right out of the box!
 Please be consistent with the project's coding style with your additions.

 ## Many Thanks! ##